yazdan11/TikTacToe/README.md

-This my first game madw with pygame
+This my first game made with pygame